At Mirakl, we’ve spent much of the past year talking about the marketplace opportunity for B2B companies, and it’s only getting bigger.

 Alibaba.com eyes global market dominance

-Also in the headlines at the end of July was Chinese eCommerce giant Alibaba’s announcement that U.S. businesses will be able to sell to Alibaba.com customers.
+Also in recent headlines: Chinese eCommerce giant Alibaba’s announced that U.S. businesses will be able to sell to Alibaba.com customers.
 Previously, businesses in the U.S. were able to buy, but not sell, on the site.
 Now, Alibaba is granting them access to a vast network of buyers – and greater global selling power.

 The move positions Alibaba as a true global competitor to Amazon Business, offering a viable alternative to manufacturers, wholesalers and distributors who want to reach a bigger customer base.